-Unfortunately, a paddleboard for big guys.
-Unfortunately, a paddle board for a heavy person can be hard to find.
+Unfortunately, a paddleboard for big guys can be hard to find.
 At least, they’re hard to find if you don’t want something that paddles like a wet log.
-So after lots of research and several sunburns, I’m proud to share with you my final list of the best paddle board with a 300 lb or great capacity, designed specifically for large riders:
+So after lots of research and several sunburns, I’m proud to share with you my final list of the best paddleboards with a 300lb or greater capacity, designed specifically for large riders:

-What makes a paddleboard high capacity?
+What makes a paddleboard “high capacity”?

 When it comes to SUPs, the only way to make them significantly higher capacity is to make them bigger.
 The weight that a paddleboard can hold is dictated by the amount of water it displaces and, you guessed it, bigger boards displace more water.

-The average stand up paddleboard measures between 10-11 feet and measures 32-34″ wide.
+The average stand-up paddleboard measures between 10-11 feet and measures 32-34″ wide.
 So if you are bigger than average, you’ll want to find a SUP that is either longer, wider, or thicker.

 The main drawback of going for increased thickness instead of length is that heavy paddlers will push more of the board deeper into the water, increasing drag.
-The secret is to find the sweet spot that will allow for a heavy person the have the best possible paddling experience.
+The secret is to find the sweet spot that will allow a heavy person the have the best possible paddling experience.

 If you are new to paddle boarding and want to increase the volume (capacity) then I would suggest getting a longer board than average as well as thicker.
 Short boards tend to be designed for racing and, while they’re more maneuverable, they tend to be less stand and more difficult for beginners to use.
 A length of 12-14′ will be sufficient for most heavy people although the really high capacity boards (often meant for multiple people) are up to 15′ in length.

 Most low-quality budget boards are 4″ thick which is totally inadequate for big guys.
 Not only does this not float well with a heavy paddler, but it also will not be rigid enough for any extended touring.
 A board that bends in the middle will not paddle well in the water and probably won’t last long.
 So, in your search, stick to 6″ or 8″ thick boards.
-At 6-8″ thick, an 11 foot SUP will be more than capable of holding a 300-pound person.
+At 6-8″ thick, even an 11-foot SUP will be more than capable of holding a 300-pound person.

 Voltsurf is a home-brewed SUP company from California that has only been around since 2012.
-Since that time they have made a name for themselves for two main reasons: they are factory direct which means they have some of the best prices of top tier boards, and they create the most rigid and innovative inflatable SUPs on the market!
+Since that time they have made a name for themselves for two main reasons: they are factory direct which means they have some of the best prices of top-tier boards, and they create the most rigid and innovative inflatable SUPs on the market!

 The above board is their “all-around” board which is perfect for both beginners and experienced paddlers alike.
 Because it’s a little bigger and fluffier than a race board, it has a higher capacity (320lbs) while still maintaining all the bells and whistles that you need in s SUP for big guys.